Welcome to Goddard Vets Highbury

 Highest Standards of Veterinary Care:

-This branch has been awarded the internationally-recognised Cat Friendly Clinic status for our work in reducing the stress cats experience when attending veterinary practices.
+Our Highbury practice has been awarded the internationally recognised Cat Friendly Clinic Silver Status for our work in reducing the stress cats experience when attending veterinary practices.

 Great news!
 We can now offer video consultations and online chat via Petsapp.
 Download now to connect with us, for more information click here.